aws-samples/serverless-mutual-tls/README.md

 The concepts are opposite to each other.
 TrustStore holds identification certificates that identify others, while KeyStore holds the identification certificates that identify itself.

 ## Overview
 To start, you create certificates.
-For brevity, this sample application uses a [script](scripts/1-create-certificates.sh) that uses OpenSSL and Java’s [keytool](https://docs.oracle.com/en/java/javase/11/tools/keytool.html) for self-signed certificates from a certificate authority (CA).
+For brevity, this sample application uses a [script](scripts/1-create-certificates.sh) that uses OpenSSL and Java’s [keytool](https://docs.oracle.com/en/java/javase/11/tools/keytool.html) for self-signed certificates from a Certificate Authority (CA).
 You store the generated keys in Java KeyStore and TrustStore.
 You can find additional details about this script in [Appendix section](#appendix) at the bottom of this page.